M-Jafarkhani/Multimodal-Emotion-Recognition/README.md

 ### [CMU-MOSEI Dataset](http://multicomp.cs.cmu.edu/resources/cmu-mosei-dataset/)
 The **MOSEI (Multimodal Sentiment Analysis and Emotion Intensity)** dataset is an extension of MOSI, designed to be larger and more diverse.
 It contains over 23,000 video clips from more than 1,000 speakers, covering various topics and languages.
 Each clip provides annotations for **sentiment** (ranging from -3 to +3, like MOSI) and **emotion intensity** across six primary emotions: happiness, sadness, anger, fear, surprise, and disgust.

-MOSEI is multimodal, combining **text**, **audio**, and **visual** data, making it suitable for tasks like sentiment analysis, emotion recognition, and multimodal fusion.
+MOSEI is also multimodal, combining **text**, **audio**, and **visual** data, making it suitable for tasks like sentiment analysis, emotion recognition, and multimodal fusion.
 Its scale and diversity make it a key resource for advancing multimodal natural language processing and understanding real-world affective expressions.

 # Architectures and Obeservations
 -   **Early Fusion**: